lindsayrutter/bigPint/README.md

 Package website
 ---------------

-Welcome to the `bigPint` github repository!
-Please visit the [bigPint package website](https://lindsayrutter.github.io/bigPint/index.html) to learn how to use this software.
-There, you can access vignettes with reproducible code, example analysis pipelines with reproducible code, function documentation, and recent news.
+Welcome to the `bigPint` github repository.
+Please visit the [package website](https://lindsayrutter.github.io/bigPint/index.html) to learn how to use this software.